future-wd/hugo-image/v2/readme.md

 ### objectPosition

-can be a combination of left/center/right and top/center/bottom e.g. left-top.
-Otherwise create your own class with .class
+can be a combination of left/center/right and top/center/bottom e.g. left-top

 ## Optional Parameters - fixed/intrinsic layout